speechbrain/speechbrain/docs/tutorials/preprocessing.rst

 In speech and audio processing, the signal in the time-domain is often transformed into another domain.
-Ok, but why do we need to transform an audio signal?
-Some speech characteristics/patterns of the signal (e.g, pitch, formats) might not be very evident when looking at the audio in the time-domain.
+But why do we need to transform an audio signal?
+This is because some speech characteristics/patterns of the signal (e.g, pitch, formats) might not be very evident when looking at the audio in the time-domain.
 With properly designed transformations, it might be easier to extract the needed information from the signal itself.

-The most popular transformation is the Fourier Transform, which turns the time-domain signal into an equivalent representation in the frequency domain.
+The most popular transformation is the
+Fourier Transform, which turns the time-domain signal into an equivalent representation in the frequency domain.
 In the following sections, we will describe the Fourier transforms along with other related transformations such as Short-Term Fourier Transform (STFT) and spectrograms.